LUMII-Syslab/HEX-deep/README.md

 There is no input data (such as games), the network plays against an older version of itself to get better at the game.

+Here is a baseline Deep Learning solver for Hex we are trying to improve upon https://arxiv.org/abs/2104.03113

 # Setup

 The commands described below works perfectly for Ubuntu systems, as UL IMCS servers are